devuxd/SeeCodeRun/README.md

 ## Important Note:

-The current build has a bug in the router, which causes the browser to freeze when a new pastebin generated.
-See Issue #67 for more information.
+The current build has a bug in the router, which causes the browser to freeze when a new pastebin is generated.
+See [Issue #67](https://github.com/tlatoza/SeeCodeRun/issues/67) for more information.

 ## Running The App
 To run the app, follow these steps.